Last updated on

 These kitchen pantry ideas will help you create a storage solution that is functional and stylish.
 Read on!

 The pantry as a room to store non-perishable food dates back as early as the Middle Ages.
 It has been used and evolved throughout history in different eras of home design, but its purpose has remained more or less the same.
 There was always the need to store food separately from where it was cooked.

 Nowadays, the use of a modern pantry is more aesthetic and nostalgic than it is functional.
 Nevertheless, the extra storage room it provides is always useful.
-The term has also evolved to be much looser, and it can describe any small storeroom that is used to store foods and kitchen items.
+The term has also evolved to be much looser, and it can describe any small storeroom used to store and organize foods and kitchen items.

 A pantry is one of the top most desirable features among American house buyers.
 The interest in this feature has grown over the recent years significantly – it has as much as doubled since 2013.
 So let’s explore the idea of it further.

 In a nutshell, here’s what you need to know:

 - A pantry can be as small as you need, so you can build it even in a tiny kitchen.